Top 10 Reasons Relationships Fail

 4. Compatibility Issues

-Relational compatibility is a large topic worthy of full volumes of its own.
+Relational compatibility is a significant topic worthy of full volumes of its own.
 In my books, relationship compatibility is explored in detail from several perspectives, including compatibility in intimacy, compatibility in personality types, and compatibility in attachment styles.

 5. Communication Issues

-Dr. John Gottman of the University of Washington, a foremost expert on couples studies, concluded after over twenty years of research that the single, best predictor of divorce is when one or both partners show contempt in the relationship.
+Dr. John Gottman of the University of Washington, a foremost expert on couples studies, concluded after over 20 years of research that the single, best predictor of divorce is when one or both partners show contempt in the relationship.

 Contempt, the opposite of respect, is often expressed via negative judgment, criticism, or sarcasm regarding the worth of an individual.
 In communication studies, this is known as being “tough on the person, soft on the issue."
 Contemptuous communication works like poison—it destroys the health and well-being of a romantic relationship.

-The Mayo Clinic research group defines narcissistic personality disorder as “a mental disorder in which people have an inflated sense of their own importance and a deep need for admiration."
+Narcissists have an inflated sense of their own importance and need to be admired.
 Narcissism is often marked by a lack of true intimacy in relationship (3).

 Signs of narcissism may include (and are not limited to) superiority complex, grandiose self-image, entitlement, conceit, boundary violations, false charm, the Don Juan syndrome, manipulation, irresponsibility, rule-breaking, extreme selfishness, negative emotions, and contempt towards others.
 Significantly, research indicates that high narcissism is correlated with susceptibility to infidelity (4)(5).

 7. Relational Abuse

 For the purpose of this writing, relational abuse is defined as the repeated mistreatment of an individual.
-Examples of relational abuse include: Verbal, emotional, physical, and/or sexual abuse.
-Pathological manipulation.
-Pathological Narcissism.
-Pathological passive-aggressiveness.
-Excessive control and dominance.
-For more on this subject, see my books "How to Successfully Handle Manipulative People ", " How to Successfully Handle Narcissists ", and " How to Successfully Handle Passive-Aggressive People "
+Examples of relational abuse include verbal, emotional, physical, and/or sexual abuse, pathological manipulation, pathological narcissism, pathological passive-aggressiveness, and excessive control and dominance.

 8. Life Habit Abuse